-One of the most frequently overlooked aspects of starting a scooter share is the need for insurance.
-In this blog post I will detail the common requirements of American cities and the type/amount of insurance required to operate your fleet.
+One of the most frequently overlooked aspects of starting a scooter rental business is the need for insurance.
+Here are the common requirements of U.S. cities and the type/amount of insurance required to operate your fleet.

 For the time being, because scooter share fleets are such a new business venture, the available insurance carriers willing to underwrite a policy for these types of businesses have typically been limited.
-But things have changed over the past year as more businesses grow and the market gets larger.
+But things have changed over the past year as more businesses grow and the market continues to expand.

 In order to access the appropriate carriers, you will need to speak to an insurance broker that specializes in ride-share insurance or startup insurance (a broker is the individual who will connect you with the insurance carrier as most carriers will not deal with you directly).
 While you may successfully find brokers through an internet search, Joyride has partnered with three global insurance providers to offer our customers exclusive preferred rates and access to informational resources like workshops and webinars.
 As a one-stop hub for getting your shared mobility business seamlessly off the ground, it only makes sense for us to connect our operators with the right insurance provider, too.

 Most municipalities will require you to have what is known as Commercial General Liability insurance (CGL) in order to operate within their borders.
 CGL is the insurance that will cover the costs in the event one of your riders gets hurt or damages someone’s property while using your scooters.
 You’ll typically be required to have at least 1–2 million USD in coverage, but possibly up to 10 million USD depending on the location.
 These figures are the maximum amount that will be paid out in any one claim.

 In addition to a CGL policy, you may want to investigate obtaining what is known as 1st party coverage.
 While not required, this is the insurance that will cover the costs of your scooters if they are ever damaged or stolen.
 Note: wear-and-tear is excluded under these policies — don’t expect the insurance company to pay for your overused scooters!